 1857 – The original Barker House, home of industrialist John Barker, is built.

 1858 – The Old Lighthouse is built.
-The lighthouse is now the Old Lighthouse Museum, the oldest structure remaining in Michigan City.
+This lighthouse is now the Old Lighthouse Museum.

 1858 – The first Episcopal Church is completed.